moe123/coconut/ReadMe.markdown

 -----------------------------------------------------------------------------------------------

-Coconut supports multiple programming paradigms, including object-oriented, imperative and functional programming or procedural styles, specifics such as the selector-key interface.
+Coconut supports multiple programming paradigms, including object-oriented, imperative and functional programming or procedural styles and other specifics such as the selector-key interface.
 It features a dynamic type system and automatic memory management using the built-in scope ref-counting system but without getting in the way, as you can work on the stack as well as on the heap ; you may copy and/or move, acquiring ref-counted containers on the fly.
 Coconut is really similar to Smalltalk, Python, Swift and the Objective-C philosophy but purily written in modern-portable C++.